Detmold (administrative region)

-Regierungsbezirk Detmold (/de/) is one of the five Regierungsbezirke of North Rhine-Westphalia, Germany, located in the north-east of the state.
+Detmold (/de/) is one of the five Regierungsbezirke of North Rhine-Westphalia, Germany, located in the north-east of the state.
 It is congruent with the (cultural) region of Ostwestfalen-Lippe (OWL, East Westphalia–Lippe).

 The Regierungsbezirk was created in 1947 when the former state of Lippe was incorporated into North Rhine-Westphalia by merging the former Regierungsbezirk Minden with the territory of the Free State of Lippe.
 The Regierungsbezirk Minden dates back to 1815, when the class of administrative regions Regierungsbezirke was initially created.

 Location

 The Regierungsbezirk Detmold is located in the north-east of North Rhine-Westphalia and therefore it forms the area where the German low mountains are divided from the North German Plain.
 As the Regierungsbezirk has an expanse of circa 6,500 km², it is one fifth of the area of North Rhine-Westphalia.
 North and east of the Regierungsbezirk is the German state of Lower Saxony, south there is the state of Hesse.
 At the western border is the Regierungsbezirk of Arnsberg and the Regierungsbezirk of Münster.